generoso/dotfiles/modules/xmodmap/README.md

 Remapping works well, but for Shift there is a small delay, so usage is annoying.

+Update: with Wayland the delay is not present (and xmodmap does not work anyway..)

 # Remapping with xmodmap

+Update: This only works on Xorg (it does not work on Wayland, default on ubuntu 22.04)

 https://wiki.archlinux.org/title/Xmodmap#Keymap_table